 The Department of Communication Sciences and Disorders houses pre-professional training programs for students interested in pursuing careers in speech-language pathology, audiology, or other related fields.
-Our Master of Science in Speech-Language Pathology program is accredited by the American Speech-Language Hearing Association and prepares students for state licensure and preliminary Speech Services teaching credential so graduates may choose career paths within the full spectrum of professional practice.
+Our Master of Science in Speech-Language Pathology program is accredited by the American Speech-Language Hearing Association and prepares students for state licensure and preliminary Speech Services teaching credential.
+Graduates may choose career paths within the full spectrum of professional practice including education, healthcare, or private practice settings.
 The Master of Science is the entry-level degree for the field of speech-language pathology and our program has excellent graduation and employment rates.